TomoriNow/Midterm-Project/README.md

 ________________________
 # List of modules (or, features) that will be implemented

-Note: this is awork in progress, certain functions or implementations are subject to change
+Note: this is a work in progress, certain functions or implementations are subject to change
 ## List of functions
 __Catalog page:__
  * **Description:** The list of all books from the catalog.